Japan: Chomeiji Temple Has Been Overlooking Lake Biwa for Thirteen Centuries

 © O. Robert

 Chomeiji is notably known as the 31st temple in the Saigoku Kannon pilgrimage, which consists of 33 temples in total.
-This pilgrimage is one of the oldest and most renowned in Japan, dedicated to Kannon, the goddess of mercy.
+This pilgrimage is one of the oldest and most renowned in Japan, dedicated to Kannon, revered for blessings of health, longevity, and protection from illness.

 Over the centuries, Chomeiji Temple has been respected and visited by many, including members of the imperial family and famous warriors.
 It is renowned for its impressive views of Lake Biwa's landscapes, as well as for its cherry blossoms in spring and its colorful autumn leaves.